wp-plugins/wp-mobile-edition/readme.txt

 > Companies such as : `m.yahoo.com`, `m.twitter.com`, `m.google.com`, `m.youtube.com`, `m.facebook.com`, have adopted this method.

-== Screenshots ==
-1. URL Shortener Account Settings
-2. ShareThis Button Integration
-3. Widget Real-time Settings

 == Installation ==
 1. Upload the `wp-mobile-edition` folder to your `/wp-content/plugins/` directory
 1. Activate the `WP Mobile Edition` plugin in your WordPress admin `Plugins`
 1. Submit your subdomain, e select o Mobile Theme (mTheme) Done!

 > You can install **WP Mobile Edition** directly from the WordPress admin!
 Visit the Plugins - > Add New page and search for **WP Mobile Edition**.
 Click to install.

+== Screenshots ==
+1. Basic Settings
+2. mTheme options
+3. Front end: 16 theme options

 = SETTING UP A SUBDOMAIN IS DONE THROUGH YOUR HOSTING PROVIDER =